ktorio/ktor-documentation/topics/server-opentelemetry.md

 </snippet>

-The `%plugin_name%` plugin allows you to trace incoming HTTP requests.
-It creates spans with route and status information, extracts trace context from headers, and supports customization of span names and attributes.
+The `%plugin_name%` plugin enables distributed tracing of incoming HTTP requests in a Ktor server application.
+It automatically creates spans containing route, HTTP method, and status code information, extracts existing trace context from incoming request headers, and allows customization of span names, attributes, and span kinds.

-> On the client, OpenTelemetry provides the [KtorClientTelemetry](client-opentelemetry.md) plugin for tracing outgoing
+> On the client, OpenTelemetry provides the [KtorClientTelemetry](client-opentelemetry.md) plugin, which instruments
-> HTTP calls to external services.
+> outgoing HTTP calls to external services.

 ## Add dependencies {id="add_dependencies"}